palles77/wfSpy2022/README.md

-<h1>wfSpy</h1>
+## wfSpy 2022

+## Update

+This version of wfSpy is now available for Visual Studio 2022, converted to .NET Framework 4.8.
+Basically this refreshed version WORKS.
+The other ones kind of don't anymore, considering they throw exceptions.
+So please enjoy this refreshed version.

+## Thank you

+Big thanks to the original creators of the wfSpy project.

+## Description

-<p>wfSpy is the open source Windows Forms spying utility created way back in 2003 by <a href="http://www.codeproject.com/script/Articles/MemberArticles.aspx?amid=15383">Rama Krishna Vavilala</a>. <a href="http://www.codeproject.com/Articles/4814/A-simple-Windows-forms-properties-spy">Here</a> is the original CodeProject article.</p>
+wfSpy is the open source Windows Forms spying utility created way back in 2003 by  href="http://www.codeproject.com/script/Articles/MemberArticles.aspx?amid=15383" by Rama Krishna Vavilala.

+## Purpose

-<p>It allows you to spy/browse the window hierarchy of a running Windows Forms application (without the need for a debugger) … and to change properties as well.</p>
+It allows you to spy/browse the window hierarchy of a running Windows Forms application (without the need for a debugger) … and to change properties as well.<

-I work for <a href="http://www.starkey.com/">Starkey Laboratories</a>, and in my work there, we modified and enhanced wfSpy (and continue to do so) for our purposes.
-I have an <a href="http://www.cplotts.com/2009/10/28/an-ode-to-wfspy/">article</a> at my blog which goes into the few, but nice, features that we added.

-<h2>.NET 1.1, 2.0, 4.0 Versions</h2>

-<p>I have checked in (and tagged) three different versions ... each corresponding to the version of .NET CLR that it works with.
-That is, if you have a .NET 1.1 application that hasn't been converted to a more recent version of the .NET Framework ... you will need to get and build that version of the utility.</p>

-<p>The master branch currently is the .NET 4.0 version of the utility ... i.e. the latest released version of the framework as of this writing.
-I speculate that wfSpy will need to be modified yet again when .NET 4.5 releases since there is a new version of the CLR coming with .NET 4.5.</p>

-<h2>x86 or x64</h2>
+# Capabilities

-<p>Can spy on eiter x86 or x64, but only as compiled i.e.: there are currently no support for using the 64-bit version to spy on 32-bit windows.
-It shouldn't be too hard, though.
-If you do get it to work, please contribute those changes back to this project.</p>
+Can spy on eiter x86 or x64, but only as compiled.

+# Releases

+Please go to releases to download latest version of the tool

+# Last modified
+2022/05/13